friflo/Friflo.Json.Fliox/Engine/README.md

     }
     var root = new SystemRoot(world) {
         new MoveSystem(),
+    //  new PulseSystem(),
-        // Hundreds of systems can be added.
+    //  Multiple systems can be added.
 The execution order still remains clear.
     };
     root.Update(default);
 }